vita-rust/cargo-vita/README.md

 ## License

-Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either:
+Except where noted (below and/or in individual files), all code in this repository is dual-licensed at your option under either:

 * MIT License ([LICENSE-MIT](LICENSE-MIT) or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT))
 * Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0))

-at your option.